Garden & Lawn

 • Systematic weed killer process crossed with a contact weed killer process for enhanced results.

-• Good especially for broad-leaved weeds so say goodbye to your creeping thistle and annual sow thistle.
+• Good, especially for broad-leaved weeds, so say goodbye to your creeping thistle and annual sow thistle.

 • Excellent for killing off everything within a large area overridden with weeds.

-Our recommendation
+My recommendation

-If your weeds contain many with broad-leaves or you have a large weed patch at the bottom of your garden, this weed killer might just do the trick.
+If your weeds contain many with broad leaves or you have a large weed patch at the bottom of your garden, this weed killer might just do the trick.

 5. Vitax SBK Brushwood Killer Tough Weedkiller